 Looking to upgrade your own entertaining space?
 You'll find lots of outdoor seating ideas in our guide.

 Even small trees can be brought to life at dusk with discreet uplights, as shown in this eye-catching setup.
 This creates a lovely view wherever the trees are positioned, but if they're alongside a wall you'll get the added bonus of intricate shadow displays.
 You could even try it with potted trees – our guide to the best trees to grow in pots will come in handy if you want to give it a go.

 Look closely and you'll also spot the simple downlight positioned above the doorway – a practical addition that looks great, too.

-They can also play a part in your lighting landscape ideas, as seen above.
+They can also play a part in your landscaping with lights scheme, as seen above.
 We love how this textural, spherical design oozes with contemporary style and has been given the spotlight, quite literally, by two angled spike lights.
 A third light picks out the structure of a nearby tree with a bold pinkish glow, enhancing an air of intrigue and drama.

 There are all kinds of garden steps ideas to consider when planning levels in your backyard.
 But one thing's for certain: they will all benefit from some nighttime lighting.
 Not only does it look good, but it has safety implications too – you don't want yourself or your guests to trip.

 This smart series of rectangular recessed lights are perfect for the job, and reflect across the nearby pool, too.
 Additional wall lights tie into the scheme, whilst the large, lit-up outdoor room takes center stage.

 13. Add lights to your decking